Polite Persistence: 7 Ways to Book More Meetings

 Moving thousands of donors through outreach cadences takes a carefully curated mix of strategy, people, and technology.
 Our DX partners have the dedicated support of the EverTrue Donor Experience team, and lots of ongoing training, coaching, and sharing of best practices with other EverTrue DX partners.

-For those of you who aren’t quite ready to go full-on with the DX approach, you can still use these 7 tips to start booking more meetings.
+For those of you who aren’t quite ready to go full-on with the gift of polite persistence and the DX approach, you can still use these 7 tips to start booking more meetings.
 We built the EverTrue Donor Experience Starter Kit to help you test a cadence on a small group of your next-best prospects.

 Test it out, and let us know how you do!